Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage.
-Comprehensive costs approximately $308 each year, collision insurance costs $582, and liability insurance is $520.
-A policy with just liability insurance costs around $592 a year, and coverage for high-risk drivers costs around $3,488.
-16-year-old drivers pay the highest rates at up to $6,130 a year.
+U.S. average insurance rates for a Jeep Cherokee are $1,610 a year with full coverage.
+Comprehensive insurance costs on average $308 each year, collision insurance costs $582, and liability is $520.
+Liability-only insurance costs around $592 a year, and high-risk driver insurance costs $3,488 or more.
+Teen drivers pay the highest rates at up to $6,130 a year.

 Average premium for full coverage: $1,610